revathisekar35/academic_application/README.md

   This Project also contain Junit Test cases to check the code working status.

- mvn test command is used to test Testmethod.
+ Use mvn test to Test all JUnit case